DavidVentura/blog/blog/raw/learning-pcie-dma/POST.md

 [    0.488817] gpu_module_init done
 ```

-## Accessing the adapter via a character device
+## Exposing the card to userspace

-Now that we have mapped the BAR0 address space in our kernel driver, we can expose a nicer interface for users: a character device, which allows direct, unbuffered access to the device they represent.
+Now that we have mapped the BAR0 address space in our kernel driver, we can create a character device to allow user-space applications to interact with the PCIe device through file operations: `read(2)` and `write(2)`.

 For this driver, we only need to implement `open`, `read` and `write`, which have these signatures: